FusionAuth/fusionauth-site/site/learn/expert-advice/oauth/modern-guide-to-oauth.md

 * Do you need to reconcile the user's information and store it in your own database?
     * You might need to call an API in the third-party system to fetch the user's information and store it in your database.
 This is out of scope of this guide, but something to consider.

-If you use a OAuth server such as FusionAuth to manage your users and provide **Local login and registration**, it will often handle both of these items for you with little configuration and no additional coding.
+If you use an OAuth server such as FusionAuth to manage your users and provide **Local login and registration**, it will often handle both of these items for you with little configuration and no additional coding.

 #### Third-party authorization with the Authorization Code grant

 The last mode we will cover as part of the Authorization Code grant workflow is the **Third-party authorization** mode.
-For the user, this mode is the same as those above, but it requires slightly different handling of the tokens recieved after login.
+For the user, this mode is the same as those above, but it requires slightly different handling of the tokens received after login.
 Typically with this mode, the tokens we receive from the third party need to be stored in our database because we will be making additional API calls on behalf of the user to the third party.
 These calls may happen long after the user has logged out of our application.

 In our example, we wanted to leverage the WUPHF API to send a WUPHF when the user completes a ToDo.
 In order to accomplish this, we need to store the access and refresh tokens we received from WUPHF in our database.
 Then, when the user completes a ToDo, we can send the WUPHF.